Bolshoi director confronts alleged acid attacker in court

 Filin said he had undergone 23 operations on his face and eyes, including in Germany, and more were planned.
 One on his right eye was due later this month.
 The judge relieved him from further appearances in the trial which continues on Thursday.

-It remains unclear how many of his former duties Filin will resume at the Bolshoi after his formal return to the celebrated, colonnaded building in Moscow's centre last September.
+It remains unclear how many of his former duties Filin will resume at the Bolshoi after his formal return to the celebrated, colonnaded building in Moscow's center last September.

 The third defendant, Andrei Lipatov, is accused of driving Zarutsky to and from the scene.
 He also pleaded not guilty.